-- 1. Remove screws. - 2.
+- Remove screws. - 2.
 Remove oil pump assembly from closure plate. - 3.
-Remove oil pump rotor. - 4.
-Remove oil pickup by unhooking locking clip, and pulling it free from oil pump body. - If relief valve is similar to shown, drive out pin to remove oil pressure relief valve piston and spring.
-Refer to following inspection and reassembly procedures.
+Remove oil pump rotor.
+Unhook locking clip, and carefully pull it free from oil pump housing.

-If relief valve is a one-piece style, staked to oil pump housing removal should not be attempted, nor is internal servicing possible.
+Relief valve is a one-piece style, staked to oil pump housing.
+Removal should not be attempted, nor is internal servicing possible.
 If a problem with relief valve is encountered, oil pump should be replaced.

 Inspect oil pump housing, gear, and rotors for nicks, burrs, wear, or any visible damage.
 If any parts are worn or damaged, replace oil pump.
+Check oil pickup screen for damage or restriction, replace if necessary.